coloria-dev/coloria/README.md

 colorio.save_rgb_gamut(colorspace, "srgb.vtk", n=51)
 # all formats supported by https://github.com/nschloe/meshio
 ```
 an open it with a tool of your choice.
-SEe
+See
 [here](https://github.com/nschloe/colorio/wiki/Visualizing-VTK-files) for how to open
 the file in [ParaView](https://www.paraview.org/).

-It is sometimes useful to plot lightness slices of the sRGB gamut.
-Use
+For lightness slices of the sRGB gamut, use
 ```python
 import colorio